maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonDateSelector <HildonDateSelector>`_ is a date widget with multiple columns.
+:class:`HildonDateSelector` is a date widget with multiple columns.
 Users can choose a date by selecting values in the day, month and year columns.

 The currently selected month and year can be altered with `hildon_date_selector_select_month() <hildon-date-selector-select-month>`_ .
 The day can be selected from the active month using `hildon_date_selector_select_day() <hildon-date-selector-select-day>`_ .